Gerhard Neumann: Return to China

 In late 1946, Chennault offered Neumann an engineering position with Chinese National Relief and Rehabilitation Airline, a new airline Chennault was forming using war-surplus C-46 transports.
 Neumann accepted, and on their way to China he and Clarice were married.

 In the year that followed, the Chinese Civil War was raging and the Communist People's Liberation Army was taking over China.
 The Neumanns had no choice but to attempt to return to the United States.
 They chose an unusual route.
 Instead of flying or sailing across the Pacific, Clarice suggested that they drive over the Asian continent towards North Africa.
 Thus began their incredible and quite dangerous journey to the Mediterranean Sea, via Siam (now Thailand), Burma, India, Afghanistan, Iraq, and Palestine.
 Most border crossings were dangerous, because by 1948 most countries in Asia were undergoing political turmoil.
-Finally, after a journey of many thousands of miles on poor roads by Jeep, Gerhard, Clarice and their dog "Mr Chips" arrived in Tel Aviv during the first Arab-Israeli war and were able to travel conventionally to New York City.
+Finally, after a journey of many thousands of miles on poor roads by Jeep, Neumann, Clarice and their dog Mr. Chips arrived in Tel Aviv during the first Arab-Israeli war and were able to travel conventionally to New York City.